idleberg/atom-browse/README.md

 }
 ```

-Next, you need to consume the service in you main file:
+Next, you need to consume the service in your package's main file:

 ```js
 export default {